upfrontug/upfrontug.github.io/_interviews/2015-12-8-interview-melanie-thewlis.md

 __Do you remember your first design or front end project?
 Is it still online?__

-> My first freelance gig came about because I literally started telling people at parties I could build them a website.
+My first freelance gig came about because I literally started telling people at parties I could build them a website.

 I had chewed through most of my savings and was pretty stressed about getting a work visa once my work and travel one ran out.

 Karra Duchi is an American cellist who’d also just moved to Berlin – I made a website to promote her as a performer and a teacher.
 I must have spent hours upon hours working on it, and earned about €200.
 But it was an important step for my portfolio and for my self-confidence, and Karra wrote a lovely referral letter for the Ausländerbehörde!

+> My first freelance gig came about because I literally started telling people at parties I could build them a website.

 The website is very much a product of its time (circa 2010).
 I think I threw every design trope of the era at it – overlaid partly transparent images (thanks to no more IE6!), real world textures, large background images, and of course it was well before the days of subtlepatterns.com, Google fonts, or me being able to afford decent illustration assets!
 And all hacked together in a Wordpress theme.